Reusing Previous Computations

 cmds.append(DrawCursor(self, self.font.measureText(text)))

-You can now edit the examples on this page in your browser—but each key stroke will take more than a second, making for a frustrating editing experience.
+You can now edit the examples on this chapter’s page in your browser—but each key stroke will take more than a second, making for a frustrating editing experience.
 So let’s work on speeding that up.

 Text editing is exceptionally hard if you include tricky concepts like caret affinity (which line the cursor is on, if a long line is wrapped in the middle of a word), Unicode handling, bidirectional text, and mixing text formatting with editing.
 So it’s a good thing browsers implement all this complexity and hide it behind contenteditable.